 This post is all about how to remove polygel nails safely and effectively without damaging your natural nails.

-You don’t need to go all the way to the salon and waste your time and money to get your polygel removed.
+No need to stress about going to the salon and spending a bunch of time and money just to get your polygel removed.
+You can easily do it at home!

 There are a couple of easy and quick methods you can try to take off your polygel overlays or polygel extensions at home.